YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 OTN network will cover a larger scope of networks, it may include the backbone network, metro core, metro aggregation, metro access, and even the OTN CPE in the customers' networks {{ITU-T_G.709.20}}.
 In general, the metro OTN networks support both fgODUflex and ODUk switching.
 At the boundary nodes (e.g., metro-core nodes) of the metro OTN networks, the fgODUflexes to other metro OTN networks are multiplexed into ODUk of backbone networks.
 Therefore, the backbone OTN network could only support ODUk switching.

 The typical scenarios for fgOTN is to provide low bit rate private line or private network services for customers.
-The interface function requirements of fgOTN mainly include resource allocation and service provisioning.
+The interface function requirements of fgOTN mainly include topology resource reporting and service provisioning.
 Three scenarios that require special consideration are listed based on the characteristics of fgOTN.

 ## Retrieve Server Tunnels Scenario of fgOTN

 {{fig-multiplexing}} below shows an example of scenario to retrieve server tunnels for multi-domain fgOTN service.
 In this example, some small bandwidth fgOTN service are aggregated by the access ring (10G), and then aggregated into a bigger bandwidth in metro ring (100G).
 The allocation of TS to support fgOTN switching maybe different in access ring and metro ring.
+All link bandwidth information that supports fgOTN should be reported to MDSC by the PNC controller.
 E.g. there could be three ODU0 allocated in the access ring while there could be two ODU2 are allocated in the metro ring to support fgOTN switching.
 In this example, the server layer ODUk tunnel for fgOTN tunnel from node A to node E is ODU0, and the server layer tunnel from node E to node G is ODU2.
 The server layer tunnel for fgOTN tunnel will include one ODU0 tunnel and one ODU2 tunnel.

 ~~~~ ascii-art